 Diet

 Your pet’s diet can play a significant role in the amount of tartar build up.
-You should aim to feed them a species-specific diet – ideally a raw diet complete with raw meaty bones or a fresh food diet that is not laden with carbohydrates and sugars that can promote unhealthy bacterial growth in the mouth.
+You should aim to feed them a species-specific diet – ideally a raw diet (or fresh food) as they are thought to contain natural enzymes that help reduce plaque, and many vets and owners report healthier teeth and gums in dogs fed raw food and raw meaty bones.
+Chewing also plays a role in cleaning teeth and removing plaque and tartar.

 Raw food which contains ground bone acts as a fine, gentle dental abrasive when chewed, helping to remove debris which may have stuck on the teeth.
 The raw meat also contains naturally occurring enzymes which help protect the gums and teeth.
 Starchy kibble can stick to the teeth, unlike raw food which doesn’t.
+Raw or fresh food is not is not laden with carbohydrates and sugars that can promote unhealthy bacterial growth in the mouth.

-Chewing also plays a role in cleaning teeth and removing plaque and tartar.
 Size appropriate raw bones are a great option.
 Ensure your dog is supervised to minimise any risk and refrigerate between chewing sessions.
 NEVER feed cooked bones to your dog as they can splinter and cause serious damage and may cause constipation due to changes in the mineral content.
+Raw bones, like marrow or knucklebones, rarely cause breakage.

 Supplements